 George Washington Museum

 This town is also home to the largest George Washington Birthday celebration in America based off a strange origin story containing both Washington and Pocahontas.
-Visit the George Washington Museum to see the elegant handmade dresses worn by locals each year in the Martha Washington Ball and clothes from the annual Pocahontas Pageant during the celebration…
+Unfortunately, since filming, the George Washington Museum, home to the elegant handmade dresses worn by locals each year in the Martha Washington Ball and Pocahontas Pageant, has closed.

 Taquitos Ravi is a local family-owned taqueria that was opened across the border 40 years ago but was so popular it opened locations all over Laredo — and thank goodness for that!
 Stop in for some of the best street tacos you’ve ever tasted — I dare you to try the delicious “tripas” tacos (deep fried intestines).
 You’ll thank me later!